-I’m pleased to announce that I will be participating in The Artist Project art fair at the CNE in Toronto on February 20-23.
-I will be in attendance with some brand new paintings that I have created in the past number of months.
-Have a look at the spectacular site, my profile on it, and the Facebook page.
-And we’ve made a list of all the Peterborough area artists who will be at the show.
+I recently participated in The Artist Project art fair at the CNE in Toronto, bringing some brand new paintings.You can still see the spectacular site and my profile on it.
+We also made a list of all the Peterborough area artists who were at the show.

 Lost Histories; The Gypsies of 1909 was shown at the WKP Kennedy Gallery in North Bay from November 15 to December 21 2013.
 Also last year, I had a very successful show at Ross Fine Art in Letterkenny, Co.
 Donnegal; the paintings can be seen here on my site.